Heredity: Passing Genes from Parent to Child

 If you want to take a course that’s not in the old, standard, lecture format, this might be the class for

-week’s topics, including both links to short and simple definitions for each topic and more in-depth pieces
+you.
+Dr. Hekman has collected readable, engaging materials from scientists and science journalists explaining each module's topics, including both links to short and simple definitions for each topic and more in-depth pieces

 about their importance.
 She also provides a short lecture component that ties it all together and, whenever possible,